creoapp/documentation/docs/drafts/Label.md

 ```

 ### Most important properties
-Several UI aspects can be configured in the `Label` class but the `text`, `font`, and `textColor` are the most populars to be configured.
+Several UI aspects can be configured in the `Label` class but the `text`, `font`, and `textColor` are the most commons to be configured.
 - `text`: The text displayed by the label.
 - `font`: The font of the text.
 - `textColor`: The color of the text.